outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

   - give examples of matching network structures & algorithmic traversal structures that are good at solving certain problem structures

+    - example of problem structure matching network architecture/algorithm:
+      - function sets aggregated into a prediction function (one input set following one weight path through the network layers, representing one function set that could be the inputs to the prediction function), as a unit for comparing structures like combinations of function subsets/subcomponents/versions to fit the data
+        - initialize with weights at a probable distorted position (like average + some wave frequency A & magnitude B to capture variation), then adjust with iterated network layer weights on the weight path toward a good approximation of the prediction function

+    - problem structures
       - bounce between limits representing function versions, slowly correcting to similar line as regression line
       - bounce around a symmetry, finding distortion that matches data the best
       - combine common sub-function components or variables, slowly adjusting with common distortions to get to prediction function
       - find local points of slowing change (inflection points) given differences in change rates
       - find variables maximizing difference in difficult to determine (high similarity) cases for identification
       - aggregating isolated variables & other variable structures like generative/combination variables like nature does into a produced function

     - training an ai on these can match problem structure to solution architecture & algorithm structures
       - the network algorithm structure represents the solution automation workflow from problem format to solution format, implemented with a specific interface query
-      - the network architecture structure represents the resources that can be traversed/combined (interfaces, definitions, queries)
+      - the network architecture structure represents the resources that can be traversed/combined (interfaces, definitions, functions, information, queries)

   - give example of how to select query among good alternatives (without priorities or other requirements/constraints) to solve a problem structure optimally:
     - applying structures of randomness, difference, and cause to generate structures of relevance